 There are some downsides to separate maintenance.
-For example, if your spouse takes on new debt, it may be considered your debt, too.
-Also, if you both get health insurance from one spouse’s employer, the nonemployee spouse could lose coverage.
+If you both get health insurance from one spouse’s employer, the nonemployee spouse could lose coverage.
 The order for separate maintenance could count as the kind of “life event” that allows providers to end or deny coverage.
 Also, in an opposite-sex marriage, the husband will be the legal father of any child born to the wife, even if he is not the true biological father.
 Michigan law is not clear about what will happen in same-sex marriages with children.
 Finally, you cannot marry another person unless you get divorced.

 If you file a complaint for separate maintenance, your spouse can file a counterclaim for divorce.
 If so, the court must treat the case as a divorce.
 If you finish a separate maintenance action, you will get a final judgment.
 If you later decide you want to get divorced, you may have to start a new divorce case.
 The terms of your separate maintenance judgment, such as property division, would still be enforceable.
 You cannot undo those terms if you file for divorce later.

 Filing for separate maintenance is almost the same as filing for divorce.
 However, this website cannot help you file for separate maintenance.
 There are no standard court forms for a separate maintenance case.
 If you want to file for separate maintenance, you may want to talk to a lawyer.
 If you need a lawyer and have low income or get public benefits, you may qualify for free legal help.
-You can use the "Find a Lawyer" section on this page to look for legal help in your area.
+Whether or not you have low income, you can use the Guide to Legal Help to find lawyers and legal services in your area.

 Annulment is another alternative to divorce, but it is not possible very often.
 A court can “cancel” or annul a marriage if something about the agreement to marry was incorrect or unfair.
 You can only get an annulment in certain situations.
 Reasons for annulment are: